Amine-Smahi/Sqlite-Global-Tool/README.md

       user$ dotnet --version
       user$ 2.1.402
-* A single command allows you to download and install Goli
+* A single command allows you to download and install the tool

       user$ dotnet tool install --global sqlite-global-tool --version 1.0.0
 * Add the tool to the enironement variable